 The festive season is here, with festive drinks sold and the weather getting even colder.
 And what better way to decorate and get ready for it than with beautiful Christmas floral displays?
 So, what are Wreaths, and why do we hang them during this time of year?

 When were Christmas Wreaths First Used?

 The first-ever artwork was a golden Etruscan civilisation Jewellery.
 Many Wreath designs were embroidered with Greek Myths, usually engraved in precious metal.
 These plants were also featured in Ancient Roman times, referred to as Etruscan corona utilise.

 The plants used to make wreaths in Etruscan Jewellery encompass ivy, oak, olive leaves, and more.
 People saw Wreaths as signs of privilege, occupation, and social rank in the Greco-Roman world.
-Many also used the wreaths to crown athletes in the original Olympics games.
+Many also used wreaths to crown athletes in the original Olympic games.

-So, which wreaths to choose for this season, you may ask?
+So, you may ask which wreaths to choose for this season.
 Keep reading to find out more!

 The Most Commonly Used Flowers for Christmas Circlet Decorations

-Two of the most used Christmas flowers are Ferns and Evergreens.
+Ferns and Evergreens are two of the most used Christmas flowers.
 The fusion of the two results in a Christmas Wreath that will bring warmth, happiness, and tradition to your home this season.
-Ferns are some of the world’s oldest plants, dating back to Middle Devonian times.
+Ferns are some of the world's oldest plants, dating back to Middle Devonian times.
 Many use them around the globe, with uses ranging from sculptures to Jewellery.

 There are 10,500 species of Ferns worldwide.
 These plants became popular during the Victorian Era.
-At the time, European and Northern American farmers would venture into local forests to collect Ferns every year.
+At the time, European and Northern American farmers would venture into local forests to collect Ferns yearly.
 People referred to that day as Fern gathering day.
 Picnics also followed the event.
 Sooner than later, every home in Victorian Britain had at least one potted Fern plant.
 It is a symbol of eternal youth, humility, and sincerity.

 Nigella: a flower that portrays love and harmony